 Note: The Schedule of courses in the Academic Regulations and Calendar indicates the planned cycle of what courses will be offered in which years.

 However, please note that due to timetabling constraints and lecturer availability some courses may not be offered as planned.

 Course selection and advice is provided via the Academic Registrar to ensure that your programme of study meets the requirements of the qualification you are enrolled in.

-Study has given me a greater understanding of God’s mission in the world and given me tools to work out my own part of God’s mission right here in my job’s context in NZ using graphic design to serve him.
+Studying applied theology at Carey has given me a greater understanding of God’s mission in the world.
+It has equipped me with the tools to play my part in that mission—using graphic design to serve God.